Beginner's FAQ's (Frequently Asked Questions)

 Third advice:

 Join a nearby club and get some hands-on.
-I put this third because often a club will probably give you a limited perspective of things.
+I put this third because often a club most often will give you a limited perspective of things.
+There's usually one "resident guru" and everyone follows suit.

 Just learn what you can, don't take everything for gospel.
-Often there is one "guru" that everyone copies, unfortunately.
 Ask "why" questions, a real guru can explain the reasons for what they do.

 Warning: